 Plan ahead: Book your perfect trip with our Taiwan travel guide and destination information.
 Does Taiwan require a visa?
 Check the visa requirements before you get caught up during your travel.

 Stay safe: Even the best-laid plans can head south.
 SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during Mazu Festival 2021?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Taiwan?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Mazu Festival 2021 using the map below!